Field theory of monitored, interacting fermion dynamics with charge conservation: Survey of results

 For SU($R$), the one-loop beta functions for $\lambda$ and $M$ are

-The beta function for $\bar{\Gamma}_U$ is given by Eq.~(\ref{eq:betaGamma}).
 In Eq.~(\ref{eq:1loop}) $c = 128$, $\Lambda$ is a hard frequency-momentum cutoff, and the scaling dimension of the mass operator \footnote{One-loop anomalous dimension function.} is

 The entanglement physics is captured by the replica limit $R \rightarrow 1$.
+In this limit, we find that the beta function for the interaction coupling $\bar{\Gamma}_U$ is given by

 Eq.~(\ref{eq:betalambda}) implies that localizing effects induced by the measurements compete with the entangling interactions; the former (latter) suppresses (enhances) the stiffness $\lambda$.
-We can view the interaction enhancement of the stiffness as analogous to an \emph{anti}-localizing Altshuler-Aronov quantum conductance correction in equilibrium, disordered and interacting fermions \cite{AA85,Liao17}.
+We can view the interaction enhancement of the stiffness as analogous to an \emph{anti}-localizing Altshuler-Aronov quantum conductance correction in equilibrium, disordered and interacting fermion systems \cite{AA85,Liao17}.

 Eq.~(\ref{eq:betaM}) describes two key effects.
 First, measurements suppress the scaling dimension of the mass parameter, because $\Delta_M(1) > 0$ [Eq.~(\ref{eq:DeltaM})].
 For large stiffness $\lambda$ and small interactions $\bar{\Gamma}_U \ll 1$, $M$ remains a strongly relevant perturbation to the principal chiral model.
 The second key effect concerns the last term in Eq.~(\ref{eq:betaM}), which implies that $M > 0$ is \emph{generated} by the current-current interactions, even if initially absent.
 The flow diagram in the $\bar{\Gamma}_U = 0$ plane is shown in Fig.~\ref{fig:RGFlow_AIII}.
 The competition of the logarithmically slow reduction of $\lambda$ and the rapid RG flow of $M$ implies a separatrix in the flow, exponentially close to the $M = 0$ non-interacting limit for a slow measurement rate, evident from Fig.~\ref{fig:RGFlow_AIII}.
 This separatrix is the area-to-volume law transition, which presumably terminates at a strong-coupling MIPT RG critical point.